duckmanager/Bathymetric-map-Lake-Caputh/docs/temp_plot_docu.md

 # Documentation for temperature_plot script
-A themperature profile and average temperature for the water column can be calculated based on manual temperature measuremnts  e.g. to use for manual temperature correction in the RiverSurveyor Live Software, as an alternative to CTD-probes. (temperature_plot.py)
+A temperature profile and average temperature for the water column can be calculated based on manual temperature measurements e.g. to use for manual temperature correction in the RiverSurveyor Live Software, as an alternative to CTD-probes. (temperature_plot.py)

-process and show temeprature- depth profiles form manual measurements to decide about manual temperature correction of echo sounder data
+process and show temperature- depth profiles form manual measurements to decide about manual temperature correction of echo sounder data

-`temperature_plot.py`is seperate from `main.py`
+`temperature_plot.py`is separate from `main.py`
 ## Options
-To use temperature measuremnts of different depths, the temperature gets interpolated for different steps.
+To use temperature measurements of different depths, the temperature gets interpolated for different steps.
-To change the interpoaltion steps [in m], use: (Default 0.1m)
+To change the interpolation steps [in m], use: (Default 0.1m)
 ```
 --interpolation_steps X.X
 ```